FlawlessNa/Legends/README.md

 - [ ] Movement mechanics (new system):
   - Find objects and potentially tiles on the screen that can be used as reference points for movement
+  - Solution 1:
     - Can either use ORB feature matching or template matching to find them
     - Can use optical flow to track movement of these objects
+  - Solution 2:
+    - Re-build an annotated dataset with each objects, use tracking mode to track them
+    - Try using GPU for faster processing?
   - Use known on-screen location of objects, combined with known VR coordinates, and known on-screen location of character, to determine VR coordinates of character
   - Refactor pathing/movements/actions to use VR coordinates instead of minimap coordinates
   - Note: This might require to properly code all physics standard kinetic equations as well